EngineerDanny/CS685-Microbe-Network-Research/Fall-2023/README.md

 Multi-omics integrative method that seeks for common information across different data types through the selection of a subset of molecular features, while discriminating between multiple phenotypic groups.
 DIABLO identifies key molecular features from multi-omics data that are associated with a phenotype of interest, such as disease or response to therapy.

+### 5.

+Attempts to detect patterns of PPI-related gastrointestinal changes have been made in different studies21,22 through linear multidimensional analysis techniques, such as Principal Com- ponent Analysis (PCA) and Multidimensional Scaling (MDS), also called Principal Coordinates Analysis (PCoA)